hyperledger/indy-node/docs/requests.md

 Please find the format of each request-specific data for each type of request below.

-## Common Reply Structure for Write Requests
+## Reply Structure for Write Requests

 Each Reply to write requests has a number of common metadata fields (we don't support State Proofs for write requests yet).
 Most of these fields are actually metadata fields